Reviewed January 2020

 According to one study, 95% of women would try alternative therapies prior to commencing medical therapies.9 Some herbal therapies have been reported to help with mood swings during menopause.
 Although these are not the primary form of treatment, they can help.

-St. John’s Wort has been shown to improve symptoms of low mood and anxiety by approximately 60%, and can be as effective as prescription antidepressants.10
+St. John’s Wort has been shown to improve symptoms of low mood and anxiety by approximately 50%,10 and can be as effective as prescription antidepressants.11

 Prior to commencing any of these alternative therapies, it is advisable to speak to your doctor as they can interact with other medications and have unwanted side effects.
 Few alternative therapies have a large evidence base, and there is conflicting information online, which can easily influence the use of alternative therapies.

-HRT which is essentially replacing the hormones that have declined during the menopause has shown to significantly improve low mood associated with the menopause.12 Antidepressants tend to be used in women diagnosed with depression, and there is no clear evidence that antidepressants actually work to improve low mood in menopausal women who do not have depression.13 That being said, not all women will respond to HRT and it is likely that in these cases a diagnosis of depression may have been missed, and so antidepressants may be required.
+HRT, which is essentially replacing the hormones that have declined during the menopause, has been shown to significantly improve low mood associated with the menopause.14 Antidepressants tend to be used in women diagnosed with depression, and there is no clear evidence that antidepressants actually work to improve low mood in menopausal women who do not have depression.15 That being said, not all women will respond to HRT and it is likely that in these cases a diagnosis of depression may have been missed, and so antidepressants may be required.
 The benefit of HRT is that it has an overall beneficial effect on other symptoms of the menopause which may aggravate mood swings.
 As with all medication, your doctor will be able to advise if HRT is appropriate for you.
 Cognitive behavioral therapy has also been shown to help with low mood and can reduce anxiety, as well as improving hot flushes and sweats.
-Combined with sleep hygiene and relaxation techniques, CBT can be very effective.14
+Combined with sleep hygiene and relaxation techniques, CBT can be very effective.16

 Mood swings are a normal part of our lives.
 They are likely to be transient during the menopause.
 Approximately 98% of women do revert back to their normal self by around six months.
 However, if mood swings are strong enough to interfere with your daily life, you should see your doctor.
 Hormonal imbalance is likely to be the cause during the menopausal period but it may just be part of the problem particularly if you are unable to cope, and is something your doctor can investigate further.